This 3-layer vegan Biscoff cake is sweet and lightly spiced, completed with creamy Biscoff frosting. A sure crowd-pleaser that everyone will love!

 To the same bowl, add 180g (3/4 cup) of vegan butter (melt after measuring), 1 teaspoon of vanilla extract and the buttermilk you prepared earlier.

 Mix until well combined and smooth.

-Crush up ~10 Biscoff cookies into crumbs, add them to the cake batter and fold them in.
+Crush up ~10 Biscoff biscuits into crumbs, add them to the cake batter and fold them in.

 Divide the cake batter equally among the 3 prepared tins and spread it out to the edges.

-Bake for 15-18 minutes, until a toothpick through the center of the cake comes out clean.
+Bake for 15-18 minutes, until a toothpick through the centre of the cake comes out clean.

 Leave the cakes in the tins for 10 minutes, then transfer them to a wire rack and allow them to cool completely.